Pork Chops with Sweet and Spicy Peppers, Sage and Honey

 • ½ medium red onion cut into ½-inch slices

-• cups dry white or rosé wine
+• cups dry white wine or rosé

 • ¼ cup honey